 With this card, you’ll get a flat rate of 1.5x miles back per dollar on every purchase, with no limit to the amount of miles you can earn.
 Plus, you’ll get a one-time signup bonus of 20,000 miles, which equals $200 in travel, after you’ve spent $3,000 on purchases within the first three months of opening your account.
 And since this is a travel-friendly card, you won’t need to pay a foreign transaction fee.
 Employee cards are also available at no additional cost, enabling you to earn rewards for purchases made on their cards.

-If you liked the sound of the American Express SimplyCash Plus Business credit card but prefer to earn points over cash back, then the American Express Blue Business Plus credit card may fit the bill as your best nonprofit credit card.
+If you liked the sound of the American Express Blue Business Cash credit card but prefer to earn points over cash back, then the American Express Blue Business Plus credit card may fit the bill as your best nonprofit credit card.

 With this card, you’ll earn 2x points per $1 spent on everyday business purchases up to $50,000, with no category restrictions.
 Then, you’ll earn 1 point per $1 on all purchases after $50,000—all for no annual fee.
 Redeem your points for a range of rewards, like gift cards, Amazon purchases, cash back, and travel.
 (You’ll just need to figure out how you’ll earn the most value from your redemptions.)

 If your credit score isn’t the greatest—perhaps that’s because you’ve poured all your attention and resources into your business and those it serves, rather than your own finances—look for a credit card with a low minimum credit score requirement.
 Using these cards responsibly can help you build your credit back up, so you can then graduate onto a card with even better benefits.
 Here are some options to consider.

 If you have a less-than-ideal credit score and you can’t yet qualify for an unsecured credit card, you can start out with a secured business credit card instead.
 The Wells Fargo Business Secured Credit Card accepts businesses with very little or no credit history, and it’s one of the few secured business credit cards you’ll find (most secured cards are personal).

 Whether you choose a card that offers cash back to aid your cash flow as much as possible, or a card that offers rewards points or miles to help your nonprofit organization as it goes about its daily business, know that you’re taking important steps to make a credit card work for you.
 Every dollar that you earn in cash back or reward points means that even more of your focus can be where it should be—on supporting your cause.
 Hopefully, one of these corporate credit cards for nonprofits will help you reach your business’s financial goals.